You are here

 On Current Scientific Knowledge on Cosmic Evolution and Biological Evolution

-Revised draft prepared by W. Arber, N. Cabibbo, P. Léna, Y, Manin, J, Mittelstrass, W. Phillips, P. Raven, I. Rodríguez-Iturbe, M. Singer, W. Singer, A. Szczeklik, R. Vicuña, A. Zichichi.
+Revised draft of 24 January 2009 by Prof. W. Arber, with suggestions made by the Academicians N. Cabibbo, P. Léna, Y. Manin, J. Mittelstrass, W. Phillips, P. Raven, I. Rodríguez-Iturbe, M. Singer, W. Singer, A. Szczeklik, R. Vicuña, and A. Zichichi.

 The Pontifical Academy of Sciences devoted its Plenary Session of 31 October – 4 November 2008 to the subject: “Scientific Insights into the Evolution of the Universe and of Life.”
 The Plenum was attended by 45 members of the Academy and by 14 invited guests.
 Lectures were given by 23 members and 8 additional lectures were given by invited experts.
 Ample time was devoted to discussions.